Government Center Station

-As of March 22, 2014, Government Center Station will be closed for two years while crews work to upgrade the station into a fully accessible, safer, modern, more comfortable facility.
+Government Center Station will reopen in Spring 2016 after the station is reconstructed into a fully accessible, safer, modern, more comfortable facility.
 The current schedule is summarized as follows:

 • Construction Contract Award (NTP): July 2013

-• Prepare station for closure (electrical, structural, civil): Fall 2013 through First Quarter 2013
+• Station prepared for closure (electrical, structural, civil): Fall 2013 through First Quarter 2013

 If interested in keeping in touch with this project, please sign up for e-mail project updates.

 The Government Center Station Improvements Project (the Project) will combine improvements to the Green Line Station, Blue Line Station, and Cambridge Street/Government Center Plaza, which will enhance Government Center Station, making it fully accessible to all MBTA passengers and in compliance with the Americans with Disabilities Act (ADA) as well as the Boston Center for Independent Living (BCIL) Settlement Agreement.
 Up to now, access to and from Government Center Station has been provided solely by a single set of stairways and two escalators.